emhamza/vet_clinic/README.md

+# Vet Clinic Database

 ## Getting Started

 This repository includes files with plain SQL that can be used to recreate a database:

 - Use [schema.sql](./schema.sql) to create all tables.
 - Use [data.sql](./data.sql) to populate tables with sample data.
-- Check [queries.sql](./queries.sql) for examples of queries that can be run on a newly created database. **Important note: this file might include queries that make changes in the database (e.g., remove records).
-Use them responsibly!**
+- Check [queries.sql](./queries.sql) for examples of queries that can be run on a newly created database.

 <a name="readme-top"></a>
 # 📗 Table of Contents
 - [📖 About the Project](#about-project)
   - [🛠 Built With](#built-with)
     - [Tech Stack](#tech-stack)